 Affiliated Research Analyst

 Shani Buggs is a Postdoctoral Fellow with the Violence Prevention Research Program at the University of California Davis.
 Her primary areas of research include community-level gun violence prevention programs and policies, comprehensive approaches to reducing violence through policies and programs at the local, state, and federal levels, and intersections between drugs, drug law enforcement, and gun violence.
 Buggs has worked for years with Baltimore Mayor’s Office, Police Department, and other city agencies and leaders to help coordinate efforts and provide technical assistance to enhance Baltimore’s violence reduction and prevention strategies.
 She completed her graduate degree in Public Health and her doctorate in Health and Public Policy at the Johns Hopkins Bloomberg School of Public Health.

 Caitlin Hoffman, MPH

 Director of Communications

 Caitlin Hoffman is a public health communications professional with over a decade of experience in program development, evaluation and communicating public health information to government officials, community stakeholders, healthcare professionals and the public.
-She leads the strategic communication program for the Department of Health Policy and Management, including the Center for Gun Policy and Research.
+She leads the strategic communication program for the Department of Health Policy and Management, including the Center for Gun Violence Prevention and Policy.
 She has conducted original research on health communication strategies and presented work at national conferences including the National Conference on Health Communication.
 Caitlin is passionate about translating evidence-based research into practice, using data to drive policy change, and emphasizing the importance of effective communication strategies.
 She comes to Hopkins after working for the Philadelphia Department of Public Health.
 Caitlin earned her BA from Pennsylvania State University and an MPH from Emory University.